marwa-hemdan/students_performance/README.md

-According to the data set in this link https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data

-Inspiration

-To understand the influence of the parents background, test preparation etc on students performance

- Step 1: I define the Problem Clearly
+🎯 Project Motivation
+This project is based on the dataset available [here](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data), which includes exam scores and demographic data of students.
+The goal is to explore how factors such as parental background, test preparation, and other social indicators affect student performance — with a particular focus on the gap between math and reading scores.

+🧩 Problem Statement
+Main Question:

-"Why do some students perform better in math than reading?"
+Why do some students perform better in math than in reading?

-Break it down:
+To explore this, I broke the question into sub-questions:

-Are math scores generally higher or lower than reading?
+Are students generally scoring higher in math or reading?

-Are there specific groups (e.g., by gender or education level) showing this pattern?
+Do specific groups (e.g., by gender or parental education level) show significant performance differences?

-What could influence the scores (test prep, lunch type, etc.)?

-Step 2: group by
+What external factors — such as test preparation course completion or lunch type — might influence performance?

+📊 Approach
+Step 1: Data Grouping
+I grouped the data by:

 Gender

-Parental education level
+Parental level of education

-Step 3: I visualize the pivot table by using bar chart

-***Example Summary***
+This helped in identifying consistent patterns across demographic groups.

+Step 2: Visualization
+To compare average scores, I created a pivot table and visualized the results using bar charts, highlighting differences in math and reading performance.

+📌 Key Insights
-Students generally perform slightly better in reading than math.
+On average, students perform slightly better in reading than in math.

-The gap is largest among students with no test preparation.
+The performance gap is most pronounced among students who did not complete test preparation.

-Parental education level affects scores — associate’s and master’s degree groups tend to perform better.
+Parental education level has a noticeable impact: students whose parents hold an associate's or master’s degree tend to perform better across all subjects.

-Targeted support may be needed for students whose parents didn’t finish high school.
+Students whose parents did not complete high school may benefit from additional academic support.

+This analysis offers a starting point for deeper exploration into educational inequality and can help inform targeted interventions.